-- A revised Stoke service to improve the public transport accessibility of Stoke, particularly for the elderly and others dependent on public transport as a whole; - Increasing capacity between Richmond and Nelson CBD at weekends; - Improving the timetables and standard of buses for the 4 local city routes; - A new bus passenger smartcard and electronic ticketing system (through Council participation in The Transport Agency led national ticketing project); - Review and stream-line the fare system, including introducing possible fare reductions; - Improved infrastructure, such as shelters and providing service information at busstops; - Working with TDC to integrate with any local bus feeder service they may contract; - Introduction of an on-line real-time information system; - Use of social media to promote services; - Improvements to the administration and management of the Total Mobility scheme.
+- A revised Stoke service to improve the public transport accessibility of Stoke, particularly for the elderly and others dependant on public transport as a whole; - Increasing capacity between Richmond and Nelson CBD at weekends; - Improving the timetables and standard of buses for the 4 local city routes; - A new bus passenger smartcard and electronic ticketing system (through Council participation in The Transport Agency led national ticketing project); - Review and stream-line the fare system, including introducing possible fare reductions; - Improved infrastructure, such as shelters and providing service information at busstops; - Working with TDC to integrate with any local bus feeder service they may contract; - Introduction of an on-line real-time information system; - Use of social media to promote services; - Improvements to the administration and management of the Total Mobility scheme. - The next public transport review starting in 2020 2018 will consider including fare reductions during peak hour to encourage patronage when the arterial roads are at their busiest, the introduction of electric or hybrid buses and reconsideration of an airport bus service.